awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 | 3 | Lorem Ipsum\. |   |

 The following is an example of using basic logic to create a field called 'Department' and prefill this field with the department names based on information from the 'Source\_URI' field\.
 This uses the condition that if the 'Source\_URI' field contains 'financial' in its URI value, then prefill the target field 'Department' with the target value 'Finance' for the document\.

+**Example 2: Creating 'Department' field and prefilling it with department names associated with the documents using a condition\.**

 Data before basic manipulation applied\.